AbdiFitaah/Routing-Config/README.md

 # Dynamic-Config
+## Rip-Config
 you can see the image two is dynamic routing using rip protocal to make advertisment to the next Hub

+## EIGRP-Config
+  you can also config in your router using EIGRP to communicate two routers using EIGRP comand